 Announced by the Scottish Government on 8 March, a low income pandemic support payment of £130 will be paid to low income households to help towards increased costs and lost income due to coronavirus (COVID-19).

-Your household will be eligible for the payment if you received Council Tax Reduction (CTR) in April 2021 or if you do not pay council tax for one of the following reasons:
+Your household will be eligible if you received Council Tax Reduction (CTR) during April 2021 or if you do not pay council tax for one of the following reasons:

 - all the occupants are under 18, or